ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Illustration of the razor pages in the _Chirp!_ data model as a modified class diagram](diagrams/RazorPages.png)

-To zoom in on one of the important parts of our program we have created an ER-diagram of how the Author, Cheep and Follow classes are related.
+To zoom in on one of the important parts of our program, we have created an ER-diagram of how the Author, Cheep and Follow classes are related.
 This is shown below.

 ![ER-diagram of the relations between Author, Cheep and Follow classes](diagrams/ERDiagram.png)